Optimal estimation of Gaussian DAG models: Conclusion

 \section{Conclusion}

 In this paper, we derived the optimal sample complexity for learning Gaussian linear DAG models under an equal variance condition that has been extensively studied in the literature.
 These results extend to subgaussian errors under similar assumptions as well as more general models with unequal variances as long as the DAG remains identifiable by the proposed algorithm, which is easy to implement and simulations corroborate our theoretical findings.
-Comparison was made with learning GGM induced by DAG to obtain the equivalence in hardness.
+We also investigated the sub-problem of learning a linear DAG from its ordering and made comparisons with the classical problem of learning GGMs, showing the sample complexity of both problems is the same.

-An interesting question posed in Remark~\ref{rem:open} is whether or not there is a moralization-free algorithm that achieves the optimal sample complexity for learning $U(F)$ established in Theorem~\ref{thm:ug:lb}.
+We conclude with some open questions.
+Although our algorithm is sample optimal, it is not computationally efficient.
+As noted in Remark~\ref{rem:lasso}, an easy fix is to use $\ell_{1}$-regularization, however, this would require imposing restrictive incoherence assumptions.
+It would be interesting to find efficient algorithms without such conditions, along the lines of \citet{misra2020information} for GGMs.
+We conjecture that there is such a polynomial-time algorithm that achieves the optimal sample complexity bound without such restrictive conditions.
+It also is not known whether or not score-based approaches \citep[e.g.][]{geer2013,loh2014causal,nandy2018,aragam2019globally,rajendran2021structure} are sample optimal.
+Another interesting question posed in Remark~\ref{rem:open} is whether or not there is a moralization-free algorithm that achieves the optimal sample complexity for learning $U(F)$ established in Theorem~\ref{thm:ug:lb}.
 This would allow Condition~\ref{cond:ugmoral} to be relaxed or removed entirely.

-Of course, it would be of interest to generalize the results in Section~\ref{sec:ug} to more general families, i.e. beyond equal variances.
-This would require the derivation of new identifiability conditions for Gaussian DAG models.
-Finally, along the lines of \citet{rajendran2021structure}, it would be interesting to explore how these optimality results may be applied to derive similar optimality results for score-based learning algorithms.
+Finally, it would be of interest to generalize the results in Section~\ref{sec:ug} to more general families, i.e. beyond equal variances and its generalizations \citep{ghoshal2017sem}.
+This would require the derivation of new identifiability conditions, as in \citet{gao2021efficient} and \citet{rajendran2021structure}.